rfrht/SignalSurge/README.md

 ![Amplifier performance](https://github.com/rfrht/SignalSurge/blob/main/others/bfp460-gain-fig.png)

 ## Maturity level
-* Reached the preliminary "minimally lovable project".
+* Reached the "minimally lovable project" stage.
 * I think that with regards to the base components and schematic, this is pretty much it.

 ### To Do
-* Build the board layout
+* Build the board layout (WIP)

 ## CHANGELOG
-* Rev. A: Initial release
+* Rev. A: Initial release (in the making)